 October 1.
-We shall declare it an annual homeschool holiday.
-We'll call it Curriculum's Not Working Day --
+We shall declare it an annual homeschool holiday and call it Curriculum's Not Working Day.

--- because now we have reached the time of year when so many of the new homeschooling parents who bought curriculum when we said, “Don't buy curriculum yet,” are concerned about not being able to get through the curriculum they bought anyway.
+That's because we have reached the time of year when so many new homeschooling parents are concerned about not being able to get through the curriculum they purchased.

-They (you?) are noticing that their (your?) curriculum doesn't fit their (your?) (choose one or more) active / introverted / extroverted / visual-spatial / right brained / gifted / learning disabled / outdoorsy / high need / project-oriented / kinesthetic / creative / delayed / advanced / ADHD / hands-on learner.
+You may have noticed your curriculum doesn't fit your (choose one or more) active / introverted / extroverted / visual-spatial / right brained / gifted / learning disabled / outdoorsy / high need / project-oriented / kinesthetic / creative / delayed / advanced / ADHD / hands-on learner.